What is Civil Litigation?

 To start a federal civil litigation process, the person bringing the lawsuit (plaintiff) files the action with the court for the first time.
 The plaintiff must also serve the action to the defendant.
-Generally speaking, there are rules that dictate the legal requirements for filing a civil litigation lawsuit.
+Generally speaking, there are rules that dictate the legal requirements for filing a civil lawsuit.

-The plaintiff must meet the sufficiency requirements that let the court know what occurred, explain the wrong committed by the defendant, and what relief or civil litigation damages you seek from the court.
+The plaintiff must meet the sufficiency requirements that let the court know what occurred, explain the wrong committed by the defendant, and what relief or damages you seek from the court.

 After the preliminary paperwork is filed, the civil litigation process requires attorneys to move towards their preparation for trial.
-If you are contemplating filing a civil case on your own, then you must also understand the applicable procedural rules.
+If you are contemplating filing a civil law case on your own, then you must also understand the applicable procedural rules.

-Note: In most states, including Colorado, civil litigation parties that are business entities must be represented by a civil litigation lawyer.
+Note: In most states, including Colorado, parties that are business entities must be represented by a civil litigation law lawyer.

-In most jurisdictions, civil litigation court rules allow the parties to settle any disputes through mediation or arbitration.
+In most jurisdictions, civil court rules allow the parties to settle any disputes through mediation or arbitration.
 In some cases, civil judges may order the parties to mediate the dispute.
 Only when the dispute cannot be resolved would a civil trial come into play.

 The civil litigation process includes discovery.
 This where the parties without requesting from the other must provide to each other, the names of witnesses, documents, and evidence intended to use at trial.
 This allows for meaningful evaluation of the strength of the other person’s case.

-If the other person’s case is strong, then you may want to think about settlement because of the risk of going to trial.
+If the other person’s case is strong, then you may want to think about the settlement because of the risk of going to trial.

-Civil litigation lawyers often represent either plaintiff or defendant at trial.
-One important as aspect under the civil definition at trial is to understand that courts often have jurisdictional amounts.
+Civil attorneys represent either plaintiff or defendant at trial.
+One important aspect of the civil definition at trial is to understand that courts often have jurisdictional amounts.

 Civil Litigation Defense and Trial